ashwinagrawal1007/KhanAcademyFunProject/README.md

 ## Introduction

-This a very interesting problem, for releasing features with a/b testing to cosider user relationships.
-To handle things well the representation of the problem in correct data structure is very important and so is the algorithm to solve it.
-Adjacency lists and breadth first traversal were used to solve the problem.
-'Is coached by' and 'coaches' are two different relationships, but in the context of the problem they both mean same i.e. if two users share any one of these relationships, and you decide to infect one, you need to infect the other user too.
-So using adjacency list to represent the graph makes it really simple to solve and visualize.
+This implements infection for releasing features at Khan Academy with a/b testing while cosidering user relationships.
+The representation of the problem in correct data structure and the algorithm to solve it is really important.
+Adjacency lists and breadth first traversal were used in this solution.
+'Is coached by' and 'coaches' are two different relationships, but in the context of the problem if two users share any one of these relationships, infection one would infect the other user.
+Using adjacency list to represent the graph makes it really simple to solve and visualize the problem.

-## Installation

-No other libraries except standard python libraries are used to build the solution.

 ## Tests